 WFTV welcomes Jenny Samuels and Katie Baldock to the team

 WFTV (UK) is delighted to welcome two new members of staff to the organisation, Jenny Samuels and Katie Baldock.
 The pair join in the key roles of Awards and Events Producer and Administrator respectively.
 Jenny brings with her a rich background of experience in managing events of all sizes, and has shown a passion for gender equality throughout her career to date.
-Katie has a wealth of administrative and research experience within the film industry having held roles with Creative Skillset, TIFF and Sundance amongst others.
+Katie has a wealth of operations and projects experience within the film industry having held roles with Creative Skillset, TIFF and Sundance amongst others.
 She has written short stories and screenplays, and is also passionate about support women filmmakers and promoting fair access to the Creative Industries more generally.

 WFTV CEO Kate Kinninmont said of the appointments: “I’m delighted to welcome Jenny and Katie to join WFTV in these two key roles.
 As the leading women’s organisation in the industry, it is vital that we have a core team who are not only at the top of their game professionally but who also share our passion and commitment to support, promote and celebrate all the wonderful women working in film, TV and digital across the UK.”